-Management has given consideration to the ability of the Group to continue as a going concern and acknowledges the need for additional funds next to credit available to the Company.
+Management has given consideration to the ability of the Group to continue as a going concern and acknowledges the need for additional funds.
 Based on management's going concern assessment, the consolidated financial statements do not include any adjustments that may result from the outcome of these uncertainties.
-If the Group is not successful in obtaining the additional funds required to maintain its operational activities, there is a substantial doubt that the Group will be able to continue as a going concern.
-No financing commitments were received by the Company as of today.
+While management is confident of raising funds, if the Group is not successful in obtaining the additional funds required to maintain its operational activities, there is a substantial doubt that the Group will be able to continue as a going concern.